 - Necrosis of the flesh.
 This means that the flesh around the wound has died.
 Look out for black tissue and a funky smell.

 - Sudden fever coupled with aches, diarrhea, nausea, rash, and vomiting.
 These could be the symptoms of toxic shock.

 Don’t take chances with your health.
 While in most cases the body will do a good job of keeping out bacteria simply by flooding the area of the cut with platelets that will then clot up your blood and create a scab, in some cases, the body can’t prevent a problem from occurring.
 If the object that cut you in the first place had some bad bacteria, or if some dirt or grime got onto your cut after you began bleeding and had some of that bad bacteria, your cut will get infected.
 And an infection isn’t always something you can just leave to your immune system and sleep off.

-So do yourself a favor.
+So do yourself a favour.
 Make sure to take preventive measures before the cut gets infected if you possibly can (spray disinfectant/alcohol on it, bandage it up – keep that thing clean!), and be absolutely sure if you notice any signs of infection, to get that cut checked out straight away!
 Your life could actually depend on it.